19

 No comments · Posted by Sergei Rzhevsky in History, People, Photos

-After the accusations of espionage, he left the country with hundreds of color slides and negatives taken during his time in the USSR.
-Among these materials was the shooting of Stalin’s funeral – one of the turning points in Soviet history.
+After being accused of espionage, Martin Manhoff fled the country, taking with him hundreds of color slides and negatives taken during his stay in the USSR.
+Among these materials were footage of Stalin’s funeral, one of the turning points in Soviet history.

 In 1953, Red Square was not yet closed to traffic.